Decoding the Diameter: A Deep Dive into the World of Tennis Balls

 -

 Quality Control: Throughout the entire manufacturing process, rigorous quality control measures are employed.
-This involves regular measurements to ensure that the diameter remains within the specified limits, and that the ball meets the required specifications for weight and bounce.
+This involves regular measurements to confirm that the diameter remains within the specified limits, and that the ball meets the required specifications for weight and bounce.

 The Science of Bounce: Diameter's Impact on Aerodynamics and Dynamics